SReddy-96/TOP-To-Do-List/README.md

 - [x] show form with a dialog modal, both task and project
 - [ ] use ${} to add the right priority to show the color

-when going to project and back to today it looses the eventlistener!!!!!
+when going to project and back to today it looses the event listener!!!!!

 priority
 - Urgent (red)